 Standard Form of Lease Policy: Residential Tenancies

-The Standard Form of Lease Policy explains that the conditions in the Standard Form of Lease apply to all residential rental agreements, even if landlords and tenants use another form or a spoken agreement.
+The Standard Form of Lease Policy (Policy 32) explains that the conditions in the Standard Form of Lease apply to all residential rental agreements, even if landlords and tenants use another form or a spoken agreement.

 This policy describes how landlords and tenants must use the Standard Form of Lease for a written rental agreement.
 It also explains that if any other form of written or spoken agreement is used, then the conditions in the Standard Form of Lease apply and will be used to resolve disputes.